troyfontaine/ansible-container-linux-bootstrap/README.md

-# coreos-bootstrap
+# container-linux-bootstrap

 In order to effectively run ansible, the target machine needs to have a python interpreter.
-Coreos machines are minimal and do not ship with any version of python.
+Container Linux machines are minimal and do not ship with any version of python.
 To get around this limitation we can install [pypy](http://pypy.org/), a lightweight python interpreter.
 The coreos-bootstrap role will install pypy for us and we will update our inventory file to use the installed python interpreter.

 # install

 ```
-ansible-galaxy install defunctzombie.coreos-bootstrap
+ansible-galaxy install troyfontaine.container-linux-bootstrap
 ```

 # Configure your project

-Unlike a typical role, you need to configure Ansible to use an alternative python interpreter for coreos hosts.
+Unlike a typical role, you need to configure Ansible to use an alternative python interpreter for Container Linux hosts.
 This can be done by adding a `coreos` group to your inventory file and setting the group's vars to use the new python interpreter.
 This way, you can use ansible to manage CoreOS and non-CoreOS hosts.
-Simply put every host that has CoreOS into the `coreos` inventory group and it will automatically use the specified python interpreter.
+Simply put every host that has Container Linux into the `coreos` inventory group and it will automatically use the specified python interpreter.
 ```
 [coreos]
 host-01